systemd/mkosi/mkosi.md

   OS images, for example via `machinectl pull-raw …` and `machinectl pull-tar …`.

+`bump`

+: Determines the current image version string (as configured with `--image-version=`/`ImageVersion=`), increases its last dot-separated component by one and writes the resulting version string to `mkosi.version`.
+This is useful for implementing a simple versioning scheme: each time this verb is called the version is bumped in preparation for the subsequent build.
+Note that `--auto-bump`/`-B` may be used to automatically bump the version after each successful build.

 `help`

 : This verb is equivalent to the `--help` switch documented below: it